 Costs: It will cost approximately $30 per day to rent a saloon car in Oman.

-Additional tip: It is important to note that you will be allocated a certain number of miles to use when renting a car in Oman.
+It is important to note that you will be allocated a certain number of miles to use when renting a car in Oman.
 If you exceed this allowance, supplemental fees quickly accumulate so check the fine print and review a number of Omani rental companies before making a decision.

 Hiring a Private Driver in Oman

 Perhaps you can’t drive, or you feel uncomfortable at the prospect of driving around in the desert and that’s completely fine and understandable.
 Upon arrival in Muscat, you will be faced with plenty of options for hiring a driver.

-However, if there is a group of you, or you are able to recruit fellow travellers to pitch in and share the cost then it isn’t bad to get to something that you really want to see that is otherwise inaccessible.
+However, if there is a group of you, or you are able to recruit fellow travellers to pitch in and share the cost then it isn’t bad.
+Particularly when you consider that you will get to see something that you really want to see that is otherwise inaccessible.